JuanSync7/Project_Chimera/STYLING_OVERVIEW.md

     *   Configuration for ShadCN UI (component paths, base color, CSS variables) is managed in `components.json`.
     *   Components are typically located in `src/components/ui/`.
 *   **CSS Custom Properties (Variables)**: Used extensively for theming, especially for colors, to support light and dark modes.
 These are primarily defined in `src/app/globals.css`.
 *   **Lucide React**: The default icon library, providing a wide range of clean and consistent SVG icons.
+Direct import of specific icons is preferred.

 ## 2. Theme Configuration (`src/app/globals.css`)